 As such, Aaliya has undergone significant change, both physically and emotionally, and has emerged with a different perception at the end of her ordeal.

-Besides, what is the true nature of art?
+Besides, what is the true nature of art if not subjective?

 Does Maitreya Die?

-No, the monk — despite his many reservations and beliefs — does not end up dying despite almost knocking on heaven’s door.
+No, Maitreya the monk — despite his many reservations and beliefs — does not end up dying despite the close brush.

 Charvaka talks about a particular type of fungus that can take over an ant’s sense of smell for the sake of food, shelter, and reproduction.
 The law student asks the monk if such a small spore can change the ant’s entire reality without the creature ever realising it, “How do you know where you end and where your environment begins?”

-Then, when a devotee later asks Maitreya whether souls are real, the latter says he doesn’t know.
+Then, at another point, when a devotee later asks Maitreya whether souls are real, the latter says he doesn’t know.

-Hence, Maitreya seems to be questioning the “correctness” of his own beliefs.
-After all, the fact of the matter is that humans don’t know what they don’t know.
+Hence, Maitreya seems to begin questioning the “correctness” of his own beliefs.
+(After all, the fact of the matter is that humans don’t know what they don’t know, and who knows what all we still don’t know).

-Maitreya is at a life-threatening crossroads, and only real medicine — made by the people he hates a lot — can save him.
-While he initially chooses to stand his ground and not compromise at all, he later understands and accepts that he is not ready to die.
+Maitreya is at a life-threatening crossroads, and only animal-tested medicine — made by the people he hates a lot — can save him.
+While he initially chooses to stand his ground and not compromise at all, he later deciphers a new perspective for his reality and accepts that he is not ready to die.

 What Happens to Navin?